By Jim Farrell

 I knew, she knew, the moment we found out, the rifle was our Uncle Matty coming home after 72 years.

-Colonel Collet invited my wife Monica and I to visit this June.
+Colonel Collet invited my wife Monica and me to visit that June.
 We got to hold the rifle; I felt the cold metal of the weapon on my fingertips, and envisioned my Uncle, bravely marching forward through enemy territory.
 I was also in the army, many years later, but never engaged in the sort of battle for which so many young men of WW II fought and died.
 We decided this majestic representation of history should be returned to Martin Tehan’s brothers-in-arms, the 82nd Airborne Division, 508th PIR.

 Our visit didn’t end there; Colonel Collet had arranged an unbelievable itinerary for us.
 We were directed to the site of Uncle Matty’s grave, where we met the U.S. Army Chief of Staff General Milley to salute and say a prayer.
 A man of quiet authority, I immediately jumped to attention and snapped “Yes Sir” at his direction.
 Monica of course found this to be hilarious, but she understood, as I did, the magic of the moments we were sharing on this trip.